howonlee/mertonon/docs/roadmap.md

 - Weight cardinality UX scaling - how to display 'possibility' of 100, 1000, etc weights?
 - Some other essay
 - Try again on FE tests
+- Cut postpostprealpha, sponsor more newsletters

 - Splitting and merging cost nodes
+- Explode a cost node into a layer somehow
 - Splicing layer into weightset
-- Cut postpostprealpha, sponsor more newsletters

 - Mass CRUD ops FE, incl. weight painting
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property - then liberate the input and loss cardinalities
 - Take-the-suggested-weight-change updates